-When looking for a boarding school that can lead your young boy, ages 10-17, to a successful and productive career, please consider Triangle Cross Ranch, LLC.
+When looking for a school that can lead your young boy, ages 10-17, to a successful and productive career, please consider Triangle Cross Ranch, LLC.

 Who is a Carpenter?

 A carpenter works with wood and other materials to construct, install, and maintain buildings and other objects like cabinets or furniture.
 They can work on residential (homes, apartments, etc.), commercial (hotels, offices, etc.), and industrial (bridges, power plants, etc.) projects.
 1

 Carpenters tend to be predominantly realistic individuals, meaning they often enjoy working outdoors or applying themselves to a hands-on project.
 They also tend to be conventional, meaning that they are usually detail-oriented and organized and like working in a structured environment.
 6